tsepton/Bing-wallpapers-for-Gnome-desktop/README.md

-# Bing-wallpapers-for-Gnome-screensaver
+# Bing-wallpapers-for-Gnome-desktop
-This is a simple script to set up the current Bing image of the day as your Gnome screensaver.
+This is a simple script to set up the current Bing image of the day as your Gnome screensaver and wallpaper.

 ## Installation
 ### Make it run every 6 hours